ZeldaFan0225/ChatGPT-Discord-Bot/config.md

-        "chat_single": Whether this feature is enabled or not (BOOLEAN) *4, "chat_thread": Whether this feature is enabled or not (BOOLEAN) *4, "regenerate_button": Whether this feature is enabled or not (BOOLEAN), "delete_button": Whether this feature is enabled or not (BOOLEAN) }
+        "chat_single": Whether this feature is enabled or not (BOOLEAN) *4, "chat_thread": Whether this feature is enabled or not (BOOLEAN) *4, "regenerate_button": Whether this feature is enabled or not (BOOLEAN), "delete_button": Whether this feature is enabled or not (BOOLEAN), "view_system_instruction": Whether this feature is enabled or not (BOOLEAN) *4 }
 }
 ```